Digimon Ghost Game: Main characters

 A jetpack-themed Rookie-level Digimon who helps Gammamon rescue Hiro when he is under the influence of a Doumon.
 Hokuto tasked him with helping Hiro, and so he is looking for Hiro going off of his student ID.
 Even after meeting Hiro, he keeps looking for him since he is convinced he is not the real Hiro, but is unaware that he has already found him.
-When Hiro reveals that he is who Espimon is looking for, Espimon becomes Hiro's second partner, able to evolve into the Champion-level Hover Espimon.
+When Hiro reveals that he is who Espimon is looking for, Espimon becomes Hiro's second partner, able to evolve into the Champion-level HoverEspimon.

 Digimon

 The following Digimon have appeared as ghosts that the group have to deal with.